 - Maintain and formulate frequently asked questions (FAQs) for the Product Identifier Standard to provide guidance on how they are used in dispensing, purchasing, administration, medical records, reimbursement, etc. within the industry.

 - Review Data Element Request Forms (DERFs) and adjudicate ballots pertaining to standards for which this work group is responsible.

 - Analyze, develop and execute Webinar opportunities for WG2 standards in coordination with Educational Programs Advisors Group.

 WG2 Product Identification Scope

 - Work Group 2 Product Identification deals with issues relating to the identification of drugs and health related products within NCPDP’s stated mission.
-Identification consists of how the product is billed (billing units, quantity designations), product identification systems, and any type of descriptive data which serves to uniquely identify a product with the intent to establish standards for product identification such that there is no ambiguity in distinguishing one product from another.
+Identification consists of how the product is billed (billing units,package size designations), product identification systems, and any type of descriptive data which serves to uniquely identify a product with the intent to establish standards for product identification such that there is no ambiguity in distinguishing one product from another.